symbolibre/symbolibre/doc/qml-modules.rst

 * ``font`` (font) is the font used to render the expression.
 * ``color`` (color) is the text and line color.
 * ``fillColor`` (color) is the background color.
 Transparent backgrounds are not supported.
-By default this is inherited from ``QQuickPaintedItem``.
+This property is inherited from ``QQuickPaintedItem``.
 * ``horizontalAlignment`` is the horizontal alignment of the contents within the item.
 Valid values are ``Expr.AlignLeft``, ``Expr.AlignHCenter`` and ``Expr.AlignRight``.